xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

     * observables for damage, repair, reserve, noise, and hazard,
     * mismatch fields and combined `Tension_age`,
     * singular set and domain restrictions,
+    * an explicit encoding class `E = (D, F, W, L)` and the notion of fixed instances `E*`,
-    * at least one detailed experiment with falsification conditions.
+    * at least one detailed experiment with falsification conditions for such instances.

 * N_level: N1